Here's the trick for recall training -

 Then go to a different place and practice building this up - in many rooms in the house, in the front garden, the back garden, on the patio, in the park, and other walks.

 A whistle is useful because it sounds different from your normal "come" word, and can be heard through other noise, and wind.
 You can use a whistle or whistle yourself - silent or noisy - is your preference.
 Get a handful of extremely tasty treats (fishy treats are excellent).
 Decide what whistle code you are going to use (perhaps 3 short blasts).
 Then repeat a series of whistle->lure the dog to you->reward- a dozen times.
 Continue doing this a few times a day for a couple of weeks.
-Gradually increase the distance of the recall, and start practicing whistling your dog from various places in the house, and in from the garden and out to the garden for instance.
+Gradually increase the distance of the recall, and start practising whistling your dog from various places in the house, and in from the garden and out to the garden for instance.
 Don’t forget to whistle train out on walks too.